Stadt-Geschichte-Basel/sgb-figures/README.md

 ## Repository Structure

-The structure of this repository follows the [Advanced Structure for Data Analysis](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-advanced.html) from _The Turing Way_ and is organized as follows:
+The structure of this repository is based on our [Open Research Data Template](https://maehr.github.io/open-research-data-template/), follows the [Advanced Structure for Data Analysis](https://the-turing-way.netlify.app/project-design/project-repo/project-repo-advanced.html) from _The Turing Way_ and is organized as follows:

 - `build/`: scripts and notebooks used to build the data
 - `data/`: data files